MicrosoftDocs/memdocs/autopilot/autopilot-motherboard-replacement.md

 To avoid problems, an OEM or CSP should register Autopilot devices whenever possible.
 If the customer registers the devices, OEMs or CSPs can't deregister them if, for example, a customer leasing a device goes out of business before deregistering it themselves.

 If a customer grants an OEM permission to register devices on their behalf using the automated consent process, an OEM can use the API to deregister devices they didn't register themselves.
 This deregistration only removes those devices from the Autopilot program.
-It doesn't unenroll them from Intune or disjoin them from Azure AD.
-Only the customer can unenroll the device from Intune or disjoin the device from Azure AD.
+It doesn't unenroll them from Intune or disjoin them from Microsoft Entra ID.
+Only the customer can unenroll the device from Intune or disjoin the device from Microsoft Entra ID.

 ## Deregister a device